GreenEminence/vfxtd-code-test/README.md

 - Generate a dialog listing all of Laika's movies.
 Provide 5 columns for each row: movie name, release date, domestic gross, movie poster icon, and a "camera" button.
 - Dialog's title should be _Laika Movies_
 - Should be able to sort list by Name and Release Date (click column header to sort)
+- Should be able to reorder the columns using drag/drop
 - Each row's "camera" button should create a simple camera rig in Maya.
 Maya rig will be composed as follows:
   - cameraGroup (transform) with two children--cameraMover (transform) and camera (camera)
   - camera position and rotation should be controlled by cameraMover